Section 105 One-Person HRA plans save thousands in taxes for the self-employed — just $149 to set up!

-One way the self-employed can reduce the high cost of health insurance and out-of-pocket medical expenses is to establish a Section 105 HRA One-Person Plan.
-These are Medical Expense Reimbursement Plans that allow you to save substantial tax dollars on insurance premiums and out-of-pocket medical expenses not covered by insurance.
+One way the self-employed business person can reduce the high cost of health insurance and out-of-pocket medical expenses is to establish a Section 105 Healthcare Reimbursement Arrangement (HRA) One-Person Plan.

 Section 105 of the Internal Revenue Code has been around since 1954.
 Soon thereafter Section 105 plans gained popularity in the agricultural industry as farmers utilized the plans to provide these tax deductions to their family members employed on the farm.
 Today Section 105 HRA One-Person Plans are widely accepted with over 50,000 small business owners taking advantage of the tax deduction.
 Average tax savings are more than $2,500 per year.
 Savings may be more or less depending on the amount of deductions.

 Because the Affordable Care Act (ACA) made the $2 million annual/lifetime benefit requirement for plans with 2 or more employees, all one person HRA plans survived this new ACA/ObamaCare regulation, and are still a viable benefit option.
 What does this mean for many intelligent, self-employed business owners, or potential new small business owners?
 Establish a Section 105 HRA through Core Documents and reimburse your insurance premium and out-of-pocket medical, dental, and vision expenses and save thousands of dollars you couldn’t deduct otherwise.

 I can’t think of a better reason to start a small family business than to use those funds, tax-free to pay for the extremely high cost of healthcare in a post-ObamaCare world.